Microservices – Boon or Bane for Technical Debt?

 • As teams scale from one service to another, debt will be paid off incrementally, and the interest-only impact will come in the form of slower release cycles or attrition.

-Why microservices is a bane
+Why Microservices is a Bane?

 Although microservices is a great approach to implement new features, the architecture can’t work miracles.
 Since very few organizations know exactly how much debt they have or where it resides, a microservice architecture may prove to be more difficult to adopt than it seems.